WFP-VAM/prism-app/README.md

 ## Configuration

-The configuration is split in four files that you can find in `src/config`:
+The configuration is split into four files that you can find in `src/config`:
 - 1. `prism.json`
 - 2. `layers.json`
 - 3. `tables.json`